Changes for 2022

 - Fieldwork not required

-- Familiar fieldwork questions removed
+- Familiar fieldwork questions removed from Paper 3

-- No advanced information on exams
+- No advance information on exams

 Optionality will be introduced into 8035/2 Paper 2: Challenges in the human environment.

 - Students must answer all questions in Section A: Urban issues,

 - They will then choose to answer either Section B: The changing economic world or Section C: The challenge of resource management.

 - The total time allocation for Paper 2 will be reduced from 1 hour 30 minutes to 1 hour 15 minutes.

 - A total of 5 marks will be introduced to Section C. These marks could appear anywhere in Section C.

 - In Section B, the 9-mark question will be replaced with a 6-mark question.
 To keep the total of 30 marks, 3 marks will be introduced elsewhere in Section B.

 - The total marks for Paper 2 will be reduced from 88 marks to 63 marks (a removal of 25 marks).